 - 5.9 Financial information is most useful when it can be compared between entities and with past financial information of the same entity. - 5.10 If a new approach for accounting for types of pension plans is introduced, it may reduce comparability between financial years of an entity (unless restatement of prior financial statements is made).
 Whether the information will be comparable with past years will therefore partly depend on the transition requirements, but also on whether it would be possible to gather the information necessary to restate previous years in accordance with the new requirements. - 5.11 The information needed for calculating the pension obligation in accordance with the approach under which the expected return is capped to the discount factor, should in principle have been collected for the IAS 19 calculations.
-Changes in the pension scheme could result in retrospective application would not be possible under this approach, but it would generally be possible to apply the approach retrospectively. - 5.12 On the other hand, it may be difficult to apply the Fair Value approach retrospectively.
+Changes in the pension scheme could result in retrospective application would not be possible under this approach, but it would generally be possible to apply the approach retrospectively. - 5.12 On the other hand, it may be difficult to apply the Fair Value Based approach retrospectively unless a sufficient time gap between the finalisation of new requirements and the effective date is introduced that would allow entities to collect the date used for presenting comparative figures under the new requirements while still reporting under the old requirements.
 Part of the information needed would be available from the calculation required under IAS 19, but some input may be more difficult to collect retrospectively. - 5.13 An entity may be able to apply the Fulfilment Value approach retrospectively, but it would depend on the extent to which the entity has information, e.g., relating to cash flows from prior years.
 It can be noted that IFRS 17 requires retrospective application unless impracticable.
 If impracticable, there are two other approaches which could be used instead.